Perspective | Golf has seldom had so much talent. But post-Tiger Woods, it still lacks an icon for the ages

 “I walked off a little disappointed.
 I felt I could have [gone] lower,” he said after his 67.
 Then he brightened: “If you’d told me [beforehand], I’d have taken it.”

-Golf has always founded its popularity, and cashed its checks, on the deeds of its iconic players.
+Golf always has founded its popularity and cashed its checks on the deeds of its iconic players.
 The sport may never have had more total talent.
-But, as Woods and Mickelson age, golf has also seldom been so ready for the next larger-than-life player to identify himself.
+But as Woods and Mickelson age, golf has also seldom been so ready for the next larger-than-life player to identify himself.

 Climbing G.O.A.T. mountain, even part of the way, is brutal.
 And in no sport is that climb steeper than golf.